-The Fund is exposed to liquidity risk to the extent that it is subject to daily cash redemptions of redeemable units.
-Therefore, the Fund invests the majority of its assets in investments that are traded in an active market and can be readily disposed.
-In addition, the Fund retains sufficient cash positions to maintainliquidity.
+The Fund is exposed to liquidity risk to the extent that it is subject to monthly cash redemptions of redeemable units.
+Therefore, the Fund invests a portion of its assets in investments that are traded in an active market and can be readily disposed.
+In addition, the Fund retains sufficient cash positions to maintain liquidity.